How to use the Touch Bar with FaceTime on the MacBook Pro

 How to start a video chat using FaceTime with the Touch Bar

 It's pretty simple to call someone using the Touch Bar with FaceTime.
-You have to set up whom you want to talk to first.
-But once you have a contact selected, you can let your fingers do the walking.
+You have to set up who you want to talk to first, but once you have a contact selected, you can let your fingers do the walking.

 - Launch the FaceTime app on your MacBook Pro.